tmchen44/CppND-Capstone-Snake-Game/README.md

 The new features added to the base game have been briefly mentioned in the above sections.
 They will now be listed in detail below:

 1. The game now supports different "scenes" besides the actual snake game.
-Currently， besides the actual snake game, only a level select scene exists.
+Currently, besides the actual snake game, only a level select scene exists.
 But one could imagine other scenes being added, e.g. a high score scene or an options scene.
 2. Players can add their own custom levels (represented by text files), which can place obstacles almost anywhere in the 32 by 32 game grid.
 The food placement algorithm has been updated to not only avoid placing food on the snake itself but also avoid placing food on one of the level obstacles.
 3. Whenever the snake dies (a game "properly" finishes), the results are saved to a text file, which keeps track of the ten latest game results.